“Birth control is the use of certain devices, drugs or surgical procedures in both males and females, to prevent conception. “

 Birth control includes a variety of devices and procedures by which conception can be prevented.
 These methods can be implemented both in men and women.
 Out of the several methods, only a few are reliable.
 The effectiveness depends upon how carefully the method is used.

 Let us have a detailed look at the different types of birth control methods.

 Birth Control methods

 Birth control could be achieved in the following ways-

 Natural birth control methods include total and continuous abstinence and the rhythm method.
 The rhythm method involves having no intercourse or protected intercourse during the time when the woman is fertile.
 A woman is fertile for 9 days every month during which she is most likely to conceive.
 The fertile period starts 5 days before ovulation and continues for 3 days after ovulation.

 This method involves putting up a barrier between the male and the female sex cells (sperms and ova).
 It blocks the sperms from reaching the ovary, thus preventing fertilization.
 The barrier method can be used by both men and women.

-Women could use items like the contraceptive sponge, diaphragm, female condom, cervical shield or cervical cap to prevent the sperm reaching the egg.
+Women could use items like the contraceptive sponge, diaphragm, cervical shield or cervical cap to prevent the sperm from reaching the egg.

-Male Birth Control through the barrier method involves the use of male condoms.
+The barrier method in males involves the use of male condoms.

 The hormonal method of birth control interferes with the hormonal balance in a woman’s body in order to hamper fertilization, ovulation or fertilized egg implantation.
 It could be done with the help of contraceptive pills, estrogen and progestin-releasing patches or vaginal rings.
 Birth control injections are also available nowadays.